ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

 ### Differential forms and Hochschild (co)homolology

 The above identifies Hochschild homology objects of function algebras with function algebras on a [[free loop space object]].
-If one adds to this the observation that for a sufficiently wel behaved ordinary space regarded as [[derived stack]] its free loop space object is essentially its [[de Rham space]], one recovers from a [[higher geometry]] picture the stamenet of the Hochschild-Kostant-Rosenberg theorem mentioned above.
+If one adds to this the observation that for a sufficiently wel behaved ordinary space regarded as [[derived stack]] its free loop space object is essentially the formal dual of the algebra of [[Kähler differential]] forms, one recovers from a [[higher geometry]] picture the stamenet of the Hochschild-Kostant-Rosenberg theorem mentioned above.
 Details are in

 * [[David Ben-Zvi]], [[David Nadler]], _Loop Spaces and Langlands Parameters_ ([arXiv:0706.0322](http://arxiv.org/abs/0706.0322))

 * [[Bertrand Toen]] [[Gabriele Vezzosi]], _$S^1$-Equivariant simplicial algebras and de Rham theory_ ([arXiv:0904.3256](http://arxiv.org/abs/0904.3256))

+Notice that the function algebra on the derived loop space is just the differential forms as a graded algebra, without the differential.
+The differential itself comes from the $S^1$-action on the loop space.

+> ...details later... but see the above references...